 - Causing an accident

 The fundamental difference between Careless Driving and Reckless Driving is the “willful or wanton” element contained in reckless driving.
-Otherwise, they are so similar that careless driving is ultimately a lesser included offense within reckless driving.
-Ultimately, careless driving amounts to dangerous driving of which the driver is apparently unaware while reckless driving involves the driver acting dangerously and being aware of such.
-Different offenses are included in careless versus reckless as some are presumed to be the potential consequence of driver error while others are the effect of intentional action.
+Aside from this, they are so similar that careless driving is a lesser offense included within reckless driving.
+Ultimately, careless driving amounts to dangerous driving of which the driver is apparently unaware while reckless driving involves the driver acting dangerously while being aware of such.
+Different offenses are included in careless versus reckless, as some are presumed to be the consequence of driver error while others are the effect of intentional action.
 Careless Driving does not involve a dismissive disregard for law.

 Despite careless driving being a less serious offense, this does not mean that you should not seek legal counsel.
 In fact, quite the opposite may be true.
 Careless Driving is easier to prove, as factual error is far easier to demonstrate than a person’s mental state of intentional disregard.
-Therefore, counsel is a must to defend against this more easily prosecuted offense.
+Therefore, counsel is absolutely necessary to defend against this more easily prosecuted offense.

 - 3 points on your driving record